 As soon as a child has been identified with repeatedly concerning behaviour, their name, incidences and current provision is recorded.
-The SEMH Profile is set up on google drive by the Deputy Head of Pastoral.
-Children transitioning to the next class may already have been identified, their information will already be on the SEMH Profile and identified in the Pastoral Handover notes.
+Children transitioning to the next class will have their information shared through the pastoral handover notes and teacher communication.

-Case Conferences
+Case conferences